axelmitschidev/game-of-life/README.md

-# game-of-life in JavaScript Natif
+# Game of Life in JavaScript natif

 Tap Space for Run and Stop .